s3ni0r/spark-base/README.md

 ## Deployment

-Let's face it, using web interfaces to upload files into HDFS or to configure and launch a spark job is painful. in case you have access to HDFS via Webhdfs and to Oozie you can use this `scripts/deploy/deploy.sh` script to :
+Let's face it, using web interfaces to upload files into HDFS or to configure and launch a spark job is painful. in case you have access to HDFS via Webhdfs and to Oozie you can use this [deploy.sh script](https://github.com/s3ni0r/spark-base/blob/master/scripts/deploy/deploy.sh) to :

 - Sync your local directory containing the needed files `(Spark job jar, workflow.xml, etc...)` to configure and run a spark job.
 - Run the spark job via Oozie
 - Open up yarn log history pages for the job spark workflow

-> Requirements:
+### Requirements:

-> - [Jq](https://stedolan.github.io/jq/) : to parse json output
+- [Jq](https://stedolan.github.io/jq/) : to parse json output
-> - You need to have access to HDFS via Webhdfs, with of course needed credentials and enough authorisation to do so.
+- Access to HDFS via Webhdfs, with of course needed credentials and enough authorisation to do so.

 ```bash
 # These environment variables are needed and will be used in the bash script